How to Create a Stablecoin on Ethereum

 This step requires an understanding of the needed trust mechanism you want to implement in your stablecoin architecture.
 In further explanation, the trust mechanism establishes the rules under which the price for the coin stays stable and the emission supports that stable price.
 This is very crucial in terms of understanding the level of decentralization you want to achieve.

 Each approach to stablecoin development corresponds to different purposes and the client’s specifications on how to make a stablecoin.
 Let’s describe them for a deeper understanding.
 But before you get started, learn more about the NFT token development process.

 The first way is to create your own blockchain and make a stablecoin on top of it.
 You can see Celo blockchain with its cUSD stablecoin as an example of this approach.

 2. Create decentralized stablecoin

 This approach means creating a stablecoin algorithm from scratch using one of the existing blockchains.
-The issue of coins will be ensured by smart contracts.
+The issue of coins will be ensured by smart contracts which we develop and provide as a service.
 The trust mechanism in this case relies on the contract logic and is secured by it.

 As an example, we can define DAI stablecoin based on MakerDAO protocol or any other ETH pegged coins.
 So we recommend considering this development approach if you need to create a stablecoin on Ethereum.